 To get great espresso, you will want to understand how time, temperature, dose and brew ratio play into pulling great shots.
 I will be giving some practical advice on tweaking these parameters to dial your espresso into taste.
 While not all home machines will allow the barista to modify these three parameters, we will still explore them, as they are of great consequence to espresso taste.

 How long water contacts espresso grounds has the greatest overall effect on espresso taste (more so than the dose or the water temperature).
 So, how do you dial this into taste?
 Well, my first recommendation would be to try your shots at 25 seconds.
+[Note: with our two group Slayer Steam-X, we target 32 seconds.]
 If the shot tastes at all sharp (almost like a sharp cheddar cheese), I recommend pulling the same shot but extending the time by 1-2 seconds.
 If you are pulling your shot and it tastes overly bitter and thin in body, I would recommend going 1-2 seconds less.

 Temperature is not something you will be able to modify on many machines, but for those who are able to adjust this variable I will give a few recommendations.